ablove/contact_form_react_project/README.md

 # Contact Form

-This is a comprehensive contact form built using Vite, TypeScript, and React with the `react-hook-form` library.
+This comprehensive contact form is built using Vite, TypeScript, and React with the `react-hook-form` library.
 It includes advanced features such as form submission, validation, custom validation, setting default values, nested objects, touched and dirty states, field values, disabling fields, handling submission errors, disabling form submission, tracking `isSubmitting`, `isSubmitted`, and `submitCount`, resetting the form, using `useEffect()` for side effects, and async validation.
 The UI is designed to be modern and user-friendly with a black background and white text.

 ## Features
 - **Form Submission:** Handles form submission with client-side validation.